 Since the principle of government aid schemes is to give the greatest support to those who need it the most, income and Annual Value of home are commonly used as a proxy for wealth.

 For government schemes that take AV into account, your AV will be based on the AV of the place of your residence (as per your NRIC), whether you’re living with your parents or you’re a tenant renting a room.

-Based on government data, the median AV of all HDB flats in Singapore is $9,600 in 2018.
+Based on government data, the median AV of all HDB flats in Singapore is $10140 in 2021, an increase from $9,600 in 2021.
 Here’s a breakdown by property size and type: